| Multisets | Output | ||||||||

 |

 Another method to represent a $k$-multiset is with a frequency map, which is a length-$n$ string $f_1f_2\cdots f_n$ where each $f_i$ represents the number of occurrences of $i$ in the multiset.
 Note, $\sum_{i=1}^n f_i = k$.
-It is a simple exercise to demonstrate that universal cycles for $k$-multisets do not exist using this representation for $n,k \geq 2$.
+It is a simple exercise to demonstrate that UCs for $k$-multisets do not exist using this representation for $n,k \geq 2$.
 However, observe that the final symbol $f_n$ in a frequency map is redundant: its value can be determined from the previous $n-1$ values, $f_n = k - \sum_{i=1}^{n-1} f_i$.
 Thus, we say $f_1\cdots f_{n-1}$ is a shorthand frequency representation for a multiset of $[n]$.
-Universal cycles always exist and can be efficiently constructed using this represenation [CJS25].
+UCs always exist and can be efficiently constructed using this representation [CJS25].

-Like with $k$-subsets, a difference representation can be used for $k$-multisets: Assign the first symbol to be the smallest element in the multiset minus one, and assign each successive symbol in the string to be the difference of the next element in the non-dcreasing multiset and the previous element.
-Universal cycles always exist and can be efficiently constructed using this represenation [CJS25].
+Like with $k$-subsets, a difference representation can be used for $k$-multisets: The first symbol is the smallest element in the multiset minus one, each successive symbol in the string is the difference of the next element in the non-decreasing multiset and the previous element.
+UCs always exist and can be efficiently constructed using this representation [CJS25].

 These three representations are illustrated in the following table:

-UCs for $n=5$ and $k=3$ are given below for the shorthand frequency and difference representations:
+UCs for $n=3$ and $k=3$ are given below for the shorthand frequency and difference representations:

 - 0011021203 (shorthand frequency)